Maximally reducible monodromy of bivariate hypergeometric systems: Notation, definitions and preliminaries

 \begin{definition} \rm We say that the Ore-Sato coefficient $\varphi(s) = \prod_{i=1}^{m} \Gamma(\langle {\bf A}_{i}, s \rangle + c_{i})$ (as well as the corresponding hypergeometric system Horn($\varphi(A,c)$) is {\it resonant} if there exists a multi-index $I=(i_1,\ldots,i_k)$ with $1\leq i_1 < \ldots < i_k \leq m,$ $1\leq k \leq m$ such that for any linear relation $a_{i_1} {\bf A}_{i_1} + \ldots + a_{i_k} {\bf A}_{i_k} = 0$ with integer and relatively prime coefficients $a_{i_1},\ldots,a_{i_k}\in\Z$ we have $a_{i_1} c_{i_1} + \ldots + a_{i_k} c_{i_k}\in\Z.$ The system Horn($\varphi(A,c)$) is called {\it maximally resonant} if the above holds for any multi-index $I=(i_1,\ldots,i_k)$ such that the corresponding integer vectors ${\bf A}_{i_1},\ldots,{\bf A}_{i_k}$ are linearly dependent. \end{definition} The notion of resonance is illustrated by the following example that is based on a hypergeometric system of the smallest possible rank. \begin{example} \rm To simplify the notation, here and throughout the paper we will define a system of linear homogeneous differential equations by giving the set of its generating operators.
 The Horn system

 is the only (up to a monomial change of variables defined by a unimodular matrix) bivariate hypergeometric system whose holonomic rank equals~1 for all values of its parameters $c_1,c_2,c_3 \in \C.$ The only solution to this system is $x_1^{-c_1} x_2^{-c_2} (1 - x_1 - x_2)^{c_1+c_2-c_3}.$ It is resonant (and maximally resonant as well, since it has holonomic rank~1) if and only if $c_1+c_2-c_3 \in \Z.$ The monodromy of~(\ref{horn(1,1),(-1,0),(0,-1)}) only depends on the values of $a,b,c$ modulo~$\Z$ and is the subgroup of $\C$ with the three generators $\{ \exp(2\pi \sqrt{-1}\, c_1), \exp(2\pi \sqrt{-1}\, c_2), \exp(2\pi \sqrt{-1}\, c_3) \}$ in non-resonant case, while it has less than two generators in resonant case (if the group is not trivial). \end{example} The crucial importance of the notion of resonance will be revealed in the theorems and examples that follow.
 Roughly speaking, nonresonant parameters of a hypergeometric system mean that any of its solutions is either a fully supported series (centered at the origin) or a persistent Puiseux polynomial.
-Resonant parameters may correspond to non-holonomic systems, systems with non-persistent polynomial solutions, non-fully supported series solutions or, possibly, logarithmic solutions which do not admit any expansions into Puiseux series (centered at the origin) at all. \begin{definition} \rm A solution $f(x)$ to the system of differential equations Horn($\varphi$) at a nonsingular point $x^{(0)}\in\C^n$ is said to generate a linear subspace $L \subset S({\rm Horn}(\varphi))|_{ V(x^{(0)})}$ of the space of all holomorphic solutions to Horn($\varphi$) in a simply connected neighbourhood $V(x^{(0)})$ if every element of $L$ can be represented as a linear combination of branches of $f(x)$ on $V(x^{(0)}).$ We will say that $f(x)$ is a {\it generating solution} of $L.$ A function is called a generating solution to a system of equations if it generates the whole space of its holomorphic solutions at any nonsingular point.
-In Section~\ref{sec:polynomialBases} we will construct generating solutions for two families of hypergeometric systems (Proposition~\ref{prop:simplicialSolution}, Proposition~\ref{prop:parallelepiped}). \end{definition} \begin{example} \rm The maximally resonant Horn system defined by the Ore-Sato coefficient $\varphi(s) = \Gamma(s_1)\Gamma(s_2) \Gamma(s_1+s_2) \Gamma(-s_1)^2 \Gamma(-s_2)^2$ is given by
+Resonant parameters may correspond to non-holonomic systems, systems with non-persistent polynomial solutions, non-fully supported series solutions or, possibly, logarithmic solutions which do not admit any expansions into Puiseux series (centered at the origin) at all.
+For instance, the hypergeometric system~\eqref{horn(1,0)(0,1)(1,1)(-1,0)^2(0,-1)^2} is maximally resonant.